JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 <img width="626" alt="hash table" src="https://user-images.githubusercontent.com/72783315/222905253-276df27e-f6a3-4f2d-a2c6-20fc0d532d21.png">

 ### Hash functions
 Position of data in a hash tables is calculated with a **hash function** / **hashing algorithm**.
 Hash tables are just arrays, accessed as normal, but they require key-value pairs.
-This is becuase the hash fucntion needs to be applied to a **key** coresponding to the value, to get a new memory address in the array.
+This is because the hash fucntion needs to be applied to a **key** coresponding to the value, to get a new memory address in the array.
 The key is not the actual array position!!!

-If there is no key one can be made out of the value by adding up its ASCII if its a string, or is a key is a string the same is done.
+If there is no key one can be made out of the value by adding up its ASCII if it is alphanumeric (a string), or if a key is a string the same is done.
 This is all done by the hash function.
-If the key is not the value itself it should be stored with with value.
+If the key is not the value itself it should be stored with with value in the hash table.

 Hash function using a MOD:
 ```py